material-foundation/flutter-packages/packages/adaptive_navigation/README.md

-# adaptive_navigation_scaffold
+# adaptive_navigation

-A package that contains a component for adaptive switching between the Navigation Rail and Bottom Navigation Bar.
+A package that contains a component for adaptive switching between the Bottom Navigation Bar, Navigation Rail, and Drawer.

 NOTE: This is an opinionated implementation of adaptive navigation in Material.
 While there are some basic options for switching the adaptive behavior, it is not meant to support advanced or custom